>US protecting corporate AI monopolies already

 The gubbermint can't do shit to stop me from continuing to use automatic's code that I backed up locally and run without an internet connection with models that were trained and created by the community and freely distributed.

-I guess this means low effort /misc/naggers can't degrade the quality of the website with their low quality dall-e garbage anymore.
+I guess this means low effort /misc/Black folk can't degrade the quality of the website with their low quality dall-e garbage anymore.

 Anonymous